 - The reporter field is on the Create Issue screen for the respective projects

-- You're using Jira Internal Directory as your user directory.
+- Use the Jira Internal Directory as your user directory

-- Atlassian add-ons have permission to access your Jira projects.
-They should have it by default, but somebody may have changed it.
+Atlassian add-ons have permission to access your Jira projects.
+This is enabled by default.
 To verify this, check the Project Permissions page for each project in Jira.
 The various project actions should have a Project Role called

-- Third-party cookies are enabled.
-Or, if third-party cookies need to remain disabled on your system, add
+Third-party cookies are enabled.
+However, if third-party cookies need to remain disabled on your system, add

 Installing and configuring the integration

-- Under Atlassian Marketplace on the left, click Find new apps and search for Zendesk.
+- On the Marketplace apps page, search for Zendesk.

 - Locate and click the Zendesk Support for Jira entry in the search results.